devzendo/transputer-emulator/README.md

 ## Project Status
-Last changes in mid April 2026.
+Last changes in late May 2026.

 The build for the Raspberry Pi Pico, using USB CDC for diagnostic and link 0 I/O works.